 2 tsp salt

-Season pork chunks with salt and let them come to room temperature while you prep your aromatics—this is meditation time, use it wisely.
+Season pork chunks with salt and let come to room temperature while you prep your aromatics.

-Heat coconut oil in a heavy Dutch oven over medium-high heat and brown the pork in batches until golden on all sides—don't crowd the party.
+Heat coconut oil in a heavy Dutch oven over medium-high heat and brown the pork in batches until golden on all sides.

-Remove pork and add shallots, garlic, ginger, and bird's eye chilies to the same pot—let them get fragrant and slightly caramelized, about 3-4 minutes.
+Remove pork and add shallots, garlic, ginger, and bird's eye chiles to the same pot — let them get fragrant and slightly caramelized, about 3-4 minutes.

 Return pork to the pot and add coconut milk, fish sauce, palm sugar, lemongrass, and lime leaves.

-Remove the lid and increase heat to medium-high, cooking until the coconut milk reduces and the pork starts getting those coveted crispy edges—about 15 minutes of pure anticipation.
+Remove the lid and increase heat to medium-high, cooking until the coconut milk reduces and the pork gets crispy edges — about 15 minutes.

-Fish out the lemongrass stalks and lime leaves (they've done their job), then shred the pork with two forks and mix in all those crispy bits.
+Fish out the lemongrass stalks and lime leaves, then shred the pork with two forks and mix in all the crispy bits.

-Finish with fresh lime juice and torn Thai basil because you understand that balance is everything.
+Finish with fresh lime juice and torn Thai basil.

 Chef's Notes

 Fresh bird's eye chiles are non-negotiable.
 Dried ones lack the bright, clean heat that defines Thai cooking.
-Find them at Asian groceries, often sold in small bags near the produce.
+Find them at Asian groceries.
 Palm sugar has a deeper, more caramelized flavor than brown sugar and is sold in discs or jars at Asian markets; brown sugar works but you'll miss some complexity.
 Lemongrass needs bruising: smash it with the back of a knife to release the oils before adding to the braise.
 Kaffir lime leaves are sold fresh or frozen at Asian groceries and have no real substitute; their citrusy perfume is distinctive and essential.
-The final crisping step after braising is what elevates this from good to transcendent.
-According to the Taco Archives, this recipe represents a formal alliance between Thai and Mexican cuisines, signed in coconut milk and witnessed by a very confused pig.
+The final crisping step is what makes this carnitas rather than just braised pork — don't skip it.

 Into This Base?
 Remix It!